 - (a) The Parties have a right to counsel in all SDRCC proceedings and may be represented or assisted by Persons of their choice at their own expense.
-The names, telephone numbers, and email addresses of the representatives of the Parties shall be communicated to all other Parties and to the SDRCC. - (b) Minors in an SDRCC proceeding shall be represented by one of their parents or by their legal guardian.
-However, subject to Subsection 3.9(a), the parent or legal guardian may authorize another adult to represent or speak on behalf of the Minor. - (c) Where the SDRCC must notify a Minor of the existence of a proceeding, the SO shall provide current contact information for the parent, legal guardian or another authorized third party of the Minor.
+The names, telephone numbers, and email addresses of the representatives of the Parties shall be communicated to the SDRCC. - (b) Minors in an SDRCC proceeding shall be represented by one of their parents or by their legal guardian who, subject to Subsection 3.9(a), may authorize another adult to represent or speak on behalf of the Minor. - (c) Where the SDRCC must notify a Minor of the existence of a proceeding, the SO shall provide current contact information for the person authorized to represent the Minor pursuant to Subsection 3.9(b).